Nora Aunor: Early life and background

-Nora Aunor was born on May 21, 1953, as Nora Cabaltera Villamayor in Barrio San Francisco, Iriga, Camarines Sur to Antonia Cabaltera and Eustacio Villamayor.
-She had nine siblings, including Eddie Villamayor, who was also an actor.
-When Aunor was growing up, her grandmother Theresa taught her to sing; the first song she learned was "The Way of a Clown".
-Her aunt, Belén Aunor, taught her diction, interpretation, and expression while singing, and gave her screen name.
+Nora Cabaltera Villamayor was born on May 21, 1953 in Barrio San Francisco, Iriga, Camarines Sur, to Antonia Cabaltera and Eustacio Villamayor.
+She has nine siblings, including Eddie Villamayor, who was also an actor.
+Aunor's grandmother Theresa taught her to sing; the first song she learned was "The Way of a Clown".
+Her aunt Belén Aunor taught her diction, interpretation, and expression while singing, and gave her screen name.

 Aunor grew up in poverty, selling peanuts on buses and cold water in front of the Bicol Express Train Station to make ends meet.
 She became a champion at the Darigold Jamboree radio singing contest, singing her winning piece "You and the Night and the Music".
 After that, she won in another radio singing contest, The Liberty Big Show.
-She entered the national singing contest, Tawag ng Tanghalan, was defeated on her first try, but became champion on her second attempt on May 29, 1967, where she sang "Moonlight Becomes You".
+She entered the national singing contest, Tawag ng Tanghalan, was defeated on her first try, but became champion on her second attempt on May 29, 1967, when she sang "Moonlight Becomes You".

-Aunor went to Mabini Memorial College (1959-1960) for first grade, and transferred to Nichols Air Base Elementary School (1960-1962) on reaching second grade.
+Aunor went to Mabini Memorial College for first grade, and transferred to Nichols Air Base Elementary School on reaching second grade.
 She finished high school at Generosa de Leon Memorial College in Parañaque, an affiliate of Centro Escolar University.